emerald-dao/beginner-cadence-course/chapter3/day2/README.md

 # Chapter 3 Day 2 - Resources in Dictionaries & Arrays

 Hellooooooo peoples.
-Today we will be taking our understanding of Resources and applying it to dictionaries, something we covered in Chapter 2.
-On their own they may be somewhat easy to handle, but put together and it gets a bit complicated.
+Today we will be taking our understanding of Resources and applying it to arrays and dictionaries, something we covered in Chapter 2.
+On their own they may be somewhat easy to handle, but you put them together and it gets a bit complicated.

 ## Video